fealrone/internship-2021/README.md

 6. Stage and commit **all** **unstaged** files (meaning, all modified / untracked files).

 	#### Question#3
 	1. What is/are the commands you used in stage-committing all the files **at once**?
+(Regardless of there status i.e. untracked, modified, etc.)
 	2. Can you amend/change the commit message after committing it?
 If yes, how?
 If no, why?
 (If yes, name the command(s))
 ---